TonyGlioumpas/Computer_Vision_Projects/Image_processing_and_object_detection/README.md

 to detect an object and produce a one minute video.
 The Video can be found [here]().

-The video is structured as followes:
+The video is structured as follows:
 * 0s-20s: Basic image processing techniques to provide special effects.
       * Color and grayscale (±4s).
       * Smoothing or blurring to reduce noise.
 Experiments with Gaussian and bi-lateral filters.